Ghana Wins Historic Vote for UN Resolution to Declare Slave Trade the Gravest Crime Against Humanity

 • Ghana's resolution to declare the transatlantic slave trade the gravest crime against humanity won majority support at the UN

-• The motion called for a renewed international commitment to reparative justice for African nations scarred by slavery
+• The motion called for a renewed international commitment to seek reparative justice for African nations scarred by slavery

-• The abstentions and dissenting countries were mostly nations of European descent, according to the election results
+• The abstentions and dissenting countries were mostly nations of European descent, according to the UN's election results

 Ghana secured majority support for its resolution to declare the transatlantic slave trade the gravest crime against humanity, with 123 nations voting in favour.

-Three nations voted against the historic resolution while 52 abstained.
+According to the results, three nations voted against the historic resolution while 52 abstained.

 Ghana Wins Historic Vote For UN Resolution to Declare Slave Trade the Gravest Crime Against Humanity